 "If plants don't exist, we don't exist.
 It's that simple.
 They feed, clothe, medicate, and shelter us.
 They are everything to us, and we are nothing to them.
-If humans stopped existing the natural world would flourish, but if all the plants disappeared we'd disappear too." - Georgina Reid, Founder end Editor of the online magazine The Planthunter.
+If humans stopped existing the natural world would flourish, but if all the plants disappeared we'd disappear too." - Georgina Reid, Founder end Editor of the magazine Wonderground.

 How was your love for plants born?

 "I think I was born with love for plants, it has always been a natural thing to me.
 Plants have been in my life for as long as I can remember.
 I grew up on a farm in central New South Wales, Australia.
 We had a huge garden and my childhood was spent in it - following my mum around the garden and helping her, building cubby-houses, playing with my siblings, climbing trees.
 It was a wonderful time.
 My father was a farmer and my mother a horticulturalist and a farmer.
 I grew up immersed in the landscape!
 I found out recently that my name 'Georgina' means farmer, or 'tiller of the earth.'
 Appropriate, I think!
 When I visited Monet’s garden a few years ago I wasn’t prepared for the overwhelming beauty of the water lily pond and was completely taken aback by it.
 It was just so incredibly beautiful.
 I stood there looking at the pond with tears streaming down my face.
 It was one of the most beautiful sights I have ever seen.”

 Tell us a little bit about your online magazine: Wonderground?

 "The importance of plants and nature is immense, yet all too often we forget to see and understand the inextricable links between their life and ours.
 This is one of the reasons why I started Wonderground – to explore and celebrate these connections in the hope that more people will take plants and their importance seriously.”